numbats/learnr/slides/chapter2_08_conditionalstatements.md

 ## Logical opeators

+Next, you can change or combine the results of relational comparisons
+using:

+-   the AND (`&`) operator
+-   the OR (`|`) operator
+-   the NOT (`!`) operator

+Notes:

-You know how to use relational operators in R. Next, what if you want to change or combine the results of these comparisons?
+Now you know how to use relational operators in R. Next, what if you want to change or combine the results of these comparisons?
 In R, you can do this using the AND (`&`), the OR (`|`), and the NOT (`!`) operator.

+---

 **the AND (`&`) operator**

 The AND operator typically takes two logical values and returns TRUE only if both the logical values are TRUE themselves.

 For example, if we check the entries of the following vector x is greater than 2 AND less than 6, we expect `TRUE` for the three entries in the middle.

     x = c(1,2,3,4,5,6,7)
     (x>2)&(x<6)

     ## [1] FALSE FALSE  TRUE  TRUE  TRUE FALSE FALSE

+---

 **the OR (`|`) operator**

 The OR operator (|) works similarly, but the difference is that only at least one of the logical values it uses should be equal to TRUE for the entire OR operation to evaluate to TRUE.

 For example,

     x = c(1,2,3,4,5,6,7)
     (x>4)|(x<2)